 France Télécom-Orange and Publicis Groupe today announced their plans to launch a new venture capital fund.
-The fund will finance and develop entrepreneurs in the digital economy, particularly in France and the European Union, building on the sector’s potential for massive creativity and growth.
+The fund will finance and develop entrepreneurs in the digital economy, particularly in France and the rest of the European Union, building on the sector’s potential for massive creativity and growth.

 The fund’s main targets for investment will be companies focusing on digital technology, content and services.
 Likely sectors include online marketing, e-commerce, mobile content and services, social networks and online gaming, as well as their associated technologies and infrastructures such as middleware, cloud computing, security, and online payments.

-The new fund will be operated by a management company, with investment decisions made by an Investment Committee independent of both France Télécom-Orange and Publicis Groupe (third largest communications group in the world).
+The new fund will be operated by a management company, with investment decisions made by an Investment Committee independent of both France Télécom-Orange and Publicis Groupe (the third largest communications group in the world).
 Further details of the fund’s operation and governance have not been announced yet.